Using resources effectively

 Before starting to benchmark an application to understand what resources are best to use, you need a baseline performance result.
 In more formal benchmarking, your baseline is usually the minimum number of cores or nodes you can run on.
 However, for understanding how best to use resources, as we are doing here, your baseline could be the performance on any number of cores or nodes that you can measure the change in performance from.

-run a serial (i.e. using a single core) job for our baseline performance
+Our pi-mpi.py application is small enough that we can run a serial (i.e. using a single core) job for our baseline performance so that is where we will start

 Run a single core job

-Creating a file called submit-pi-mpi.slurm
+Creating a file called submit-pi-mpi.slurm:

 BASH